juanproldan/SKU_Predictor_Portable_v3.0/PRD_Fixacar_v3.0.md

   - Adjective agreement: direction/location adjectives (trasero/a, delantero/a, izquierdo/a, derecho/a) agree with the nearest known noun gender (Noun_Gender sheet + internal extras for 'puerta', 'rejilla', 'paragolpes', 'reflector').
 - Maker, series, descripcion, normalized_descripcion are consistently lowercase in DB.

+- Series normalization is space-insensitive: inputs and mapping keys are uppercased, trimmed, and inner whitespace is collapsed (e.g., 'CX  30' → 'CX 30').
+This prevents duplicates caused by stray spaces.

 ### 3.1 Model year policy (critical)
 - Valid model years = 1990 through current_year + 2 (e.g., 2027 at time of writing).
   - Anything outside this interval is treated as missing and excluded from aggregations.